Nothing gets the attention of visitors to our Canongate shop like the fur and leather pouches hanging on our walls.

 A popular accompaniment to a first kilt and a must-have for regular attendees of black tie events.

-A dress sporran is an essential accompaniment to a Prince Charlie, and to Argylls worn on formal occasions.
-The introduction of bronze and copper cantles into the category, means some Dress sporrans can be be worn with brown accessories to amp up a Tweed.
+A dress sporran is an essential accompaniment to the Prince Charlie or Argyll on formal occasions, Dress Sporrans with copper or antiqued cantles can be be worn with brown accessories to beautifully amp up a Tweed.

 Shop Dress Sporrans